Dear reader of ADxS.org, please excuse the disruption.

 2.5.
 Cortisol responses to stress in non-affected people

-• Among 102 five-year-old children not diagnosed with ADHD, HPA activity was significantly higher in the girls than in the boys.
+• Among 102 five-year-old children not diagnosed with ADHD, HPA activity was significantly higher in girls than in boys.
 Emotional stress (retelling a story) caused a significant increase in cortisol in all children, which was even higher in girls than in boys.
 Increased HPA system activity (basal and stress-reactive) correlated significantly with hyperactivity/impulsivity and emotional problems in the boys and with positive emotions in the girls.16

 • Chronic stress reduces the morning cortisol maximum (CAR, typically 30 to 60 minutes after waking up) in healthy young men (average age 22.5 years).17 Even low levels of stress increased the baseline value on waking and significantly reduced the CAR maximum (30 min after waking).
 Severe stress led to an even higher baseline value with a flattened CAR, which also occurred 16 minutes after waking.